ximion/appstream-dep11/README.md

 # Debian AppStream DEP-11 tools

+*IMPORTANT:* This module will be replaced by [appstream-generator](https://github.com/ximion/appstream-generator) soon, please submit improvements and issues there, so we can address them at the new codebase.

 This Python module allows you to generate and validate DEP-11 metadata, which is Debians implementation of AppStream.
 The tools can be used standalone, or be integrated with other services.